 - Master's only: Intended for those seeking knowledge in the area of special education.
 No practicum is required; an additional elective course is taken in its place.

 - Master's with initial special education licensure: Intended for those seeking a master's degree as well as an initial license in special education in mild intervention or mild and intense intervention.
 This track requires practicum and student teaching field experiences.

 Advance Your Training in the Field of Special Education

-This advanced special education degree is for passionate educators who value all learners, regardless of skill level or ability, and who want use the latest instructional, behavioral, and communication strategies to meet the unique needs of students with disabilities.
+This advanced special education degree is for passionate educators who value all learners, regardless of skill level or ability, and who want to use the latest instructional, behavioral, and communication strategies to meet the unique needs of students with disabilities.
 The Master of Education in Special Education combines the latest technology and research with practical experience in one program to advance your expertise and position you as a leader in the field.